All About Eve: Development

-All About Eve originated from the short story "The Wisdom of Eve" written by Mary Orr, published in Cosmopolitan magazine in May 1946.
-The story was a highly fictionalized account based on an anecdote, as related by Austrian actress Elisabeth Bergner.
-She and her husband Paul Czinner had invited Orr and her husband Reginald Denham, who had directed Bergner in the play The Two Mrs. Carrolls during the 1943–44 Broadway season, for dinner in Woodstock, Vermont.
-There, Bergner told Orr about a young woman who stood outside at the Booth Theatre for several days.
-She invited the woman to her dressing room for a visit, where the woman claimed she was English and had fled to the United States during World War II.
-She gave her a job as her secretary to her husband, whereby the young woman later became Bergner's understudy.
-From there, the woman tried to "take over" Bergner's life.
+All About Eve was based on the short story "The Wisdom of Eve" written by Mary Orr and published in Cosmopolitan magazine in May 1946.
+The story was a highly fictionalized account inspired by an anecdote related by Austrian actress Elisabeth Bergner.
+Bergner told Orr about a young Englishwoman who stood outside the Booth Theatre for several days.
+Bergner invited the woman into her dressing room and later gave her a job as her secretary to her husband.
+The woman later became Bergner's understudy and tried to take control of Bergner's life.
+Bergner confirmed the basis of the story in her autobiography Bewundert viel und viel gescholten (translated as Greatly Admired and Greatly Scolded), devoting five pages to her anecdote.

-In Orr's story, the young woman is named Eve Harrington, who wins the sympathy of Margola Cranston, a happily married Broadway actress.
-Eve becomes Margola's understudy, whereby she succeeds in taking the lead role in a new play written by Lloyd Richards, Margola's favorite playwright.
-Though Eve fails to win over Margola's husband, she eventually steals Lloyd away from his wife, Karen, another actress and Margola's best friend.
-Bergner later confirmed the basis of the story in her autobiography Bewundert viel und viel gescholten (translated as Greatly Admired and Greatly Scolded), devoting five pages to her anecdote.

 On January 24, 1949, "The Wisdom of Eve" was adapted into a radio episode broadcast on NBC's Radio City Playhouse.
-Orr wrote the radio play, whereby she renamed the character Margola into "Margo".
-Claudia Morgan was cast as Margo while Marilyn Erskine played Eve and Mary Orr as Karen Richards.
+Orr wrote the radio play, changing the name of lead character Margola to Margo.
+Claudia Morgan was cast as Margo, Marilyn Erskine played Eve and Orr portrayed Karen Richards.
 A few days later, Twentieth Century-Fox optioned the film rights to Orr's story for $5,000.
-The story caught the attention of James Fisher, then the head of Twentieth Century-Fox's story department.
-He mimeographed the story to several contracted producers, writers, and directors.
-On April 29, Joseph L. Mankiewicz sent a memo to Darryl F. Zanuck, the president of Twentieth Century-Fox, suggesting they exercise their option on Orr's story.
-He stated the story "fits in with an original idea [of mine] and can be combined.
+The story caught the attention of James Fisher, the head of the studio's story department, and he sent the story to several contracted producers, writers and directors.
+On April 29, Joseph L. Mankiewicz sent a memo to studio president Darryl F. Zanuck suggesting that they exercise their option on Orr's story.
+He stated that the story "fits in with an original idea [of mine] and can be combined.
 Superb starring role for Susan Hayward."